GideonShils/Belle-With-Bit/README.md

 <Button>Submit</Button>
 ```

-To view all of the component examples, see the project [source](https://github.com/GideonShils/Belle-With-Bit/blob/master/src/index.js).
+To see how the components were configured, see the [source](https://github.com/GideonShils/Belle-With-Bit/blob/master/src/index.js).

 All credit to Nik Graf for building the original [Belle components](https://github.com/nikgraf/belle)